alexnix/LaTeX-IM/README.md

 - private messages (with /w)
 - latex messages (/latex)

-Demo latex messae: /latex x^2=4
+Demo latex message: /latex x^2=4
 Will open a new window where it will render that formula.

 It has lots of bugs.
-Moast annoying:
+Most annoying:
-- if you close the latex window after the first message the nexte messages will just open an empty window
+- if you close the latex window after the first message the next messages will just open an empty window
 - some formulas throw erros (eg.: /latex x=\\frac{-b \\pm \\sqrt {b^2-4ac}}{2a} )
-- some elements are not rendered corred (eg.: /latex \\frac{a}{b} ) ETC.
+- some elements are not rendered correct (eg.: /latex \\frac{a}{b} ) ETC.